-Antibiotics are also found as residue in water systems from their use as medicines and at very low levels in the environmental naturally.
-With advances in technology these residues may be detected at low levels and can sometimes be detected in shrimp when no antibiotics have been used on the farm.
+Antibiotics can also be found as residue in water systems where medicines have been used, and can occur naturally at very low levels in the environment.
+With advances in technology these residues may be detected at low levels and can sometimes be detected in shrimp even if no antibiotics have been used on the farm.
 Consequently, ASC recognises that ASC labelled shrimp may contain residues but in all cases these residues must meet the legal requirements of the importing country.

 ASC certification imposes strict requirements based on the core principles of the International Labour Organisation (ILO), these include prohibiting the use of child labour or any form of forced labour.
 All ASC certified farms are safe and equitable working environments where employees earn a decent wage and have regulated working hours.
 Certified farms need to consult and engage with local communities to ensure they provide access to vital resources and deal with complaints or conflicts in a proper manner.

 - Revision of the ASC Shrimp Standard

 ASC has started the review and revision process of the Shrimp Standard.
 This process will include a review of the current antibiotic related requirements.
 Efforts will be made to review the applicability of these requirements, including the monitoring of antibiotic use and the application of antibiotics in a responsible manner, to establish a unified approach to antibiotics across all ASC Standards.